Tigers vs. Mariners Player Props Betting Odds

 McKinstry Stats

-- Zach McKinstry has recorded 62 hits with 10 doubles, a triple, six home runs and 28 walks.
-He has driven in 22 runs with 12 stolen bases.
+- Zach McKinstry has 63 hits with 11 doubles, a triple, six home runs, 28 walks and 22 RBI.
+He's also stolen 12 bases.

-- McKinstry heads into this game looking to extend his two-game hit streak.
-In his last five games he is hitting .200 with .
+- McKinstry brings a three-game streak with at least one hit into this one.
+During his last five outings he is batting .200 with a double.

 McKinstry Recent Games